valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 Handling reconnections
 ===

-Once the service name is resolved into the master address and a connection is established with the Redis master instance, every time a reconnection is needed, the client should resolve again the address using Sentinels restarting from Step 1.
+Once the service name is resolved into the master address and a connection is established with the Valkey master instance, every time a reconnection is needed, the client should resolve again the address using Sentinels restarting from Step 1.
 For instance Sentinel should contacted again the following cases:

 * If the client reconnects after a timeout or socket error.
 * If the client reconnects because it was explicitly closed or reconnected by the user.

-In the above cases and any other case where the client lost the connection with the Redis server, the client should resolve the master address again.
+In the above cases and any other case where the client lost the connection with the Valkey server, the client should resolve the master address again.

 Sentinel failover disconnection
 ===

-Starting with Redis OSS 2.8.12, when Redis Sentinel changes the configuration of an instance, for example promoting a replica to a master, demoting a master to replicate to the new master after a failover, or simply changing the master address of a stale replica instance, it sends a `CLIENT KILL type normal`
+Starting with Redis OSS 2.8.12, when Valkey Sentinel changes the configuration of an instance, for example promoting a replica to a master, demoting a master to replicate to the new master after a failover, or simply changing the master address of a stale replica instance, it sends a `CLIENT KILL type normal`